guymclean/HackerRank/README.md

 # HackerRank
 My solutions to HackerRank problems

-All solutions uploaded have scored the maximum number of points, although I appreciate not all will be optimal int erms of performace/eloquence etc.
+All uploads have scored the maximum number of points, although I appreciate they may not be the 'best' or most efficient

 I'll mainly be using Java 8